seva100/cluboard/README.md

 ### <img src="static/favicon.ico" width="16"></img> &nbsp; CluBoard

 Simplistic web monitor of GPU utilization.
 Best suited for systems with multiple GPUs and many users.
-Build upon `gpustat`.
+Built upon `gpustat`.

 ![Launch process](static/overview.gif)

 Idea of CluBoard is to have all the simple outline of the cluster GPUs availability at a single glance.
 Current features:

-* nodes can be arranged in a grid with the layout defined by a user
+* nodes can be arranged in a grid with the layout defined by a user and given aliases
 * shows all processes on each GPU, their owners and PIDs
 * along with GPUs statistics, current CPU + RAM + Swap usage are reported for each node
 * top users by GPU usage